Posted in: Applications for TwitterLast update: 29/01/21

-In 2016 Easypromos made it a priority to fight against the bad practices engaged in by some participants in online promotions and contests.
-In February we began focusing on how to minimize fraudulent activities in voting contests, implementing a new fraud control system to enable administrators to organize fairer, more transparent and trustworthy contests for their online community.
+Easypromos made it a priority to fight against the bad practices performed by some participants in online promotions and contests.
+A while ago, we began focusing on how to minimize fraudulent activities in voting contests, implementing a new fraud control system to enable administrators to organize fairer, more transparent and trustworthy contests for their online community.

 Unfortunately, bad practices by users don’t just affect voting contests.
 One of our clients – communications agency Arista – was experiencing problems with fraud in one of their Twitter sweepstakes.
 Subsequently, working together with Arista, we were able to implement a new feature designed to optimize Twitter Sweepstakes and achieve zero fraud in promotions.

 Would you like to know more about this new improvement?
 Then keep reading!